-SW501 SOCIAL WELFARE POLICIES AND ADMINISTRATION

-OF SOCIAL SERVICES (3)

-In this course students build an advanced understanding of the history of social welfare systems, the social work profession, the contemporary social welfare structures and issues in Guam and the neighboring regions of the Pacific.
-In this process, students learn about the financial, organizational, and public planning process involved in the design and delivery of social services, including the evaluation of program outcomes and practice effectiveness.
-Prerequisite: SW406 Social Policy or consent of the instructor.

-SW513 ADVANCE STATISTICS AND RESEARCH METHODS IN SOCIAL WORK (3)

-This course introduces students to advanced quantitative and qualitative research methods pertaining to social work practice.
-The emphasis is on the application of social science knowledge and skills to conduct community-based social work research and program evaluation.
-Evaluation of social work researches and programs will be discussed and evaluated, using selected research studies in the fields of concentrations and interests of students; including both micro and macro social work practice.
-Students complete the course with formulation of an advanced social work research proposal.
-Prerequisite: SW313 Research Methods for Health and Social Services or consent of the instructor.

-SW523 REVIEW OF SOCIAL WORKRESEARCH (3)

-This course is to provide students an opportunity to engage in a focused and critical review of social work research in general, of evaluation research in particular, and of social work research in the student's selected field of interest.
-This course is one of the research courses in which graduate students refine and integrate their theoretical and applied research skills to examine critically social work practice and policy in the student's selected field of interest.
-Prerequisite: SW513 Advanced Statistics and Research Methods in SW or consent of the instructor.

-SW598 FIELD INSTRUCTION I (3)

-Summer

-In this first of the beginning, intermediate, and advanced three-part field instruction sequence, the student with his/her field instructor develops and carries out individual contracts for the learning of advanced social work practice in his/her field of social work practice.
-Particular emphasis in the first segment of field instruction is given to the organizational/institutional context of the agency and the characteristics of a selected client population.
-The student completes 150 hours of active and supervised advanced social work practice learning in an approved social service agency along with 15 hours of seminar instruction.
-Prerequisite: SW485 b Field Instruction II or consent of the instructor.

-SW601 LEADERSHIP AND SUPERVISION IN SOCIAL WORK (3)

-This advanced social work course builds primarily on the generalist social work practice methods courses.
-In the theoretical part of the course, students focus on leadership models associated with various organizational theories.
-In the applied part of the course, students examine and learn the skills necessary to assume leadership functions in a variety of organizational, institutional, and cultural settings.
-Particular emphasis is given to students learning how to supervise and to provide appropriate consultation to others.
-The professional code of ethics for social workers with the associated goals of advancing social and economic justice in Guam and other Micronesian island nations constitute the value base for this course.
+SW501

+application of their research findings.
 Prerequisite: SW513 Advanced Statistics and Research Methods in Social Work and SW523 Review of Social Work Research or consent of the instructor.

-SW690 SOCIAL ACTION/INTERVENTION RESEARCH (3)

-This course focuses on students using their knowledge and skills of advanced quantitative and qualitative research methods to complete an applied social work research project on the issues the social work profession currently faces.
-Students will be expected to integrate and synthesize what they have learned into the project.
-This course emphasizes that students build on the learning outcomes of the previous courses, analyze and interpret data, and engage in the initial use and application of their research findings.
-Prerequisite: SW513 Advanced Statistics and Research Methods in Social Work and SW523 Review of Social Work Research or consent of the instructor.

-SW691 SOCIAL WORK MICRO PRACTICE INTEGRATION SEMINAR (3)

-This seminar provides students a structured opportunity to use what they have learned in previous courses and in field instruction to engage in a self-directed, peer group supported and faculty supervised individualized learning process pertaining to her or his field of interest in micro (primarily clinical) social work practice.
+- SW691 SOCIAL WORK MICRO PRACTICE INTEGRATION SEMINAR (3) Spring This seminar provides students a structured opportunity to use what they have learned in previous courses and in field instruction to engage in a self-directed, peer group supported and faculty supervised individualized learning process pertaining to her or his field of interest in micro (primarily clinical) social work practice.
 The role of faculty in this seminar is to facilitate the integration of learning across the curriculum, the appropriate synthesis and application of theories and skills, and the conduct of social work research in the student's selected field of interest within the context of micro social work practice.
-Prerequisite: ED620 Counseling Processes: Theory, ED624 Individual and Group Assessment, ED625 Multi- and Cross-Cultural Counseling or consent of the instructor.

-SW698 FIELD INSTRUCTION II (3)

-Intersession

-In this second part (intermediate) of a three-part field instruction sequence, the student with his/her field instructor develops and carries out individual contracts for the learning of advanced social work practice in his/her field of social work practice.
+Prerequisite: ED620 Counseling Processes: Theory, ED624 Individual and Group Assessment, ED625 Multi- and Cross-Cultural Counseling or consent of the instructor. - SW698 FIELD INSTRUCTION II (3) Intersession In this second part (intermediate) of a three-part field instruction sequence, the student with his/her field instructor develops and carries out individual contracts for the learning of advanced social work practice in his/her field of social work practice.
 Emphasis is placed upon the systemic interdisciplinary nature of social work practice approaches in relation to other professions as they pertain to the selected client population.
 The student completes 150 hours of active and supervised advanced social work practice learning in an approved social service agency along with 15 hours of seminar instruction.
-Prerequisite: SW598 Field Instruction I or consent of the instructor.

-SW791 SOCIAL WORK MACRO PRACTICE INTEGRATION SEMINAR (3)

-This seminar provides students a structured opportunity to use what they have learned in previous courses and in field instruction to engage in a self-directed, peer group supported and faculty supervised individualized learning process pertaining to her or his field of interest in advanced macro social work practice.
+Prerequisite: SW598 Field Instruction I or consent of the instructor. - SW791 SOCIAL WORK MACRO PRACTICE INTEGRATION SEMINAR (3) Spring This seminar provides students a structured opportunity to use what they have learned in previous courses and in field instruction to engage in a self-directed, peer group supported and faculty supervised individualized learning process pertaining to her or his field of interest in advanced macro social work practice.
 The role of faculty in this seminar is to facilitate the integration of learning across the curriculum, the appropriate synthesis and application of theories and skills, and the conduct of social work research in the student's selected field of interest within the context of advanced macro social work practice.
-Prerequisite: PA545 Organizational Behavior and Theory, BA610 Managerial Economics, and SW601 Leadership and Supervision in Social Work or consent of the instructor.

-SW798 FIELD INSTRUCTION III (3)

-Summer

-In this last of a three-part instruction sequence, the student with his/her field instructor develops and carries out individual contracts for the learning of advanced social work practice in his/her field of social work practice.
+Prerequisite: PA545 Organizational Behavior and Theory, BA610 Managerial Economics, and SW601 Leadership and Supervision in Social Work or consent of the instructor. - SW798 FIELD INSTRUCTION III (3) Summer In this last of a three-part instruction sequence, the student with his/her field instructor develops and carries out individual contracts for the learning of advanced social work practice in his/her field of social work practice.
 Emphasis in the third segment of field instruction is given to social work research and the advancement of knowledge, skills, and values in this field of social work practice chosen by the student.
 The student completes 150 hours of active and supervised advanced social work practice learning in an approved social service agency along with 15 hours of seminar instruction.
 Prerequisite: SW698 Field Instruction II or consent of the instructor.